samchat5/ood-ime/README.md

 class was created so that the downscaling operation can ask for user input for the new image height and width.
 Other than that, another option was added to the dropdown menu for the operation, and another case to the handler for the apply button, similar to "brighten".

+### Previewing - View

+The most changes in the previewing feature occurred in the view.
+Most of the changes that I did here were "cleanup" to make the view more readable (hopefully) and extensible.
+The general idea here is to add a new dialog for the preview, which pops up a scroll pane with the preview image.
+When a user scrolls, the preview image is updated with the currently select operation applied to that area ( using masks).
+This is done with `adjustmentListeners` on the scrollbars of the pane.
+In `loadImage()` we now also update the preview image, and only update the normal image scroll pane if the preview is not enabled.
+If a user closes out of the preview dialog, the GUI works as normal and the user can then decide whether to apply the operation to the whole image.

+On top of this, there was the aforementioned refactoring.
+The toolbar now has its own class, and takes in a list of buttons and components to add to itself.
+The buttons are also their own `private` inner classes to make the code more readable.
+We didn't feel the need to separate these out to their own `public` classes since the functionality is pretty simple.
+The event listeners for the preview are also easily removable or addable using the `private removePreviewPaneListeners()` and `addPreviewPaneListeners()` methods.
+The reasoning for this is that the listeners will reset the scroll position of the preview pane whenever a new mask operation is applied.
+So, we temporarily remove the listeners when trying to load the image and reset the scroll position, and then add them back so that we don't get an infinite loop of events.

+The only `public` method that was added to `IGuiView` was `isPreviewEnabled()`, which returns exactly what it sounds like.
+This is used by the controller to determine whether to apply a full mask operation or just the preview.

 ## Changelog: HW6